extratone/wtf/README.md

 # David Blue Dot What The Fuck

-## An experimental WordPress website which I to forget about.
+## An experimental WordPress website which I try to forget about.

 For more information on davidblue.wtf, please see [my introductory post on the site](https://www.davidblue.wtf/wordpress-experimentation/).